parkmawani/julmajustus/README.md

 ---

-## fract’ol - Computer Graphics Fractals.
+## fract’ol - Computer Graphics Fractals

-A beautiful fractal renderer built in C using the MLX42 library.
-This project visualizes a variety of fractals, including the Julia, Mandelbrot, and Multibrot sets.
+fract’ol is a visually captivating fractal renderer built in C using the MLX42 library.
+It showcases a variety of fractals—including the Julia, Mandelbrot, and Multibrot sets—bringing computer graphics to life.

 ![Julia set](https://github.com/julmajustus/fractol/blob/main/demos/julia.png)